Ground anchor

 Details Introduction

-1. Wind Resistance
+1. Wind Resistance and Fixation

-2. Snow Load Resistance
+2. Snow Resistance and Load Bearing

 3. Foundation Reinforcement

-II.
-Types and Applicable Scenarios of Glass Greenhouse Ground Anchors
+2. Types and Applicable Scenarios of Glass Greenhouse Ground Anchors

-Preliminary Investigation and Design
+Preliminary Survey and Design

 Installation Process

-Acceptance Standards
+Acceptance Criteria

 Regular Inspection

-Special Situation Handling
+Special Circumstances Handling

 Long-term Durability Guarantee